Message from the Director:

 The Kilee Patchell-Evans Autism Research Group, provides a unique environment to study the basic mechanisms involved in the causes and possible treatments of autism spectrum disorders.
 A multidisciplinary approach is used which combines the skills of both clinical and basic neuroscientists, involved in the study of brain development and behaviour.
 Specialists in a variety of research areas such as behavioural neurobiology, genetics, epilepsy, neurotransmitter systems, toxicology, sex hormones, diet, metabolism, immunology and microbiology have collectively combined their various expertises to the study of autism associated impairments in brain development, repetitive, anti-social and addictive behaviour, learning and memory.

-Our research group is primarily located at the Department of Psychology (Neuroscience) at the University of Western Ontario, London, Ontario, Canada with major collaborations with Queen’s University (Autism Spectrum Disorders- Canadian American Research Consortium) UCLA (Infectious Disease), University of Arkansas (Pediatric Neurology) and University of Guelph (Cellular and Molecular Biology).
+Our research group is primarily located at the Department of Psychology (Neuroscience) at the University of Western Ontario, London, Ontario, Canada with major collaborations with Queen’s University (Autism Spectrum Disorders- Canadian American Research Consortium) UCLA (Infectious Disease), University of Arkansas (Pediatric Neurology), University of Guelph (Cellular and Molecular Biology) and University of Calgary.
 This major undertaking would have been impossible without the initial financial support from Canadian Medical Association Medal of Honour recipient David Patchell Evans, himself the father of an autistic child.
 The Kilee Patchell-Evans Autism Research Group is honoured to bear her name.

 Dr. Derrick MacFabe